Policies

 Application Required

 A written application for the Meeting Room must be submitted and approved by the Plumb Memorial Library, prior to consideration for a reserved use of the space.
-Submission of the application does not guarantee a reservation commitment.
+Submission of the application does not guarantee a reservation commitment by Plumb.
 If approved, notification of the approved reservation will be sent by email.

 Advance Notice